rust-lang/rust/README.md

 ## Using Rustup To Specify a Specific Nightly

 To target a specific nightly, modify the above instructions as follows.
+It is recommended to use the nightly specified in the `rust-version` file in this repo, since that is the most recent nightly supported by Miri.

 1. Install Miri using `cargo +nightly-2018-10-15 install --all-features --path .`, with the date replaced as appropriate.